Item 9 Labs (OTC:INLB) and Remedent (OTCMKTS:REMI) Financial Analysis

-Remedent (OTCMKTS:REMI) and Item 9 Labs (OTC:INLB) are both small-cap medical companies, but which is the superior investment?
-We will compare the two businesses based on the strength of their valuation, earnings, profitability, dividends, risk, analyst recommendations and institutional ownership.
+Item 9 Labs (OTC:INLB) and Remedent (OTCMKTS:REMI) are both small-cap medical companies, but which is the superior investment?
+We will compare the two businesses based on the strength of their profitability, earnings, institutional ownership, valuation, risk, analyst recommendations and dividends.

-This table compares Remedent and Item 9 Labs’ net margins, return on equity and return on assets.

-This table compares Remedent and Item 9 Labs’ top-line revenue, earnings per share (EPS) and valuation.
+This table compares Item 9 Labs and Remedent’s revenue, earnings per share and valuation.

 |Gross Revenue